Corrective Action vs Preventive Action vs Defect Repair

 Unlike the corrective action, preventive action is a proactive process that is taken to avoid any anticipated future defects that may appear in the product.
 For instance, let’s say that you will start manufacturing auto spare parts.
 Before to start the manufacturing process, you analyzed your manufacturing system and procedures to eliminate the factors that may affect the quality of the product.
 So that the anticipated defects could be prevented.

 In project management, preventive actions are proactive in nature that are implemented to ensure the project doesn’t deviate from the baselines.

-Example for Corrective Action, Preventive Action and Defect Repair
+Corrective Action, Preventive Action and Defect Repair Examples

-Assume that we are building a taxiway apron and we planned to use a batch plant with a capasity of 200 m3/day.
-Once concrete pouring begins, we realize that the capasity of our batch plant is not sufficient and we are now behind the schedule.
-Bringing a high capasity batch plant is a corrective action.
+Assume that we are building a taxiway apron and we planned to use a batch plant with a capacity of 200 m3/day.
+Once concrete pouring begins, we realize that the capacity of our batch plant is not sufficient and we are now behind the schedule.
+Bringing a high capacity batch plant is a corrective action.

 We noticed that silica fume admixture that we are using in our concrete mix design is very expensive and we are bringing this admixture from 500 miles away.
 As per our market investigation, we find another supplier which is closer to our worksite so the price will be lower.
 This is a preventive action.

 Upon preliminary inspection of the concrete strength, we find that the strength is lower than planned.
 We asked our batch engineer to change the mix design.
 This is a defect repair.

 Corrective actions and preventive actions are activities done to provide the project performance to align with the baseline and have no direct relationship to the quality of the outputs.
 But defect repair activities have direct relationships to the quality of the outputs.